nikalevidze/case-study-cyclistic-bike-share-data/readme.md

 ```

 ## Data Import
 ### We imported ride data for March 2022 from a CSV file.
+The file can be found on this [Kaggle dataset](https://www.kaggle.com/datasets/evangower/cyclistic-bike-share?resource=download), the name of the file is 202203-divvy-tripdata and it's too large to upload it to GitHub directly.

 ```r
 X202203 <- X202203_divvy_tripdata <- read_csv("202203-divvy-tripdata.csv")